AlndHKurdi/DS_Store-Flag-Finder/README.md

 cd DS_Store_Flag_Finder

-#Usage
+## Usage

 1-Run the script using Python
 -python DS_Store_Flag_Finder.py

-2-When prompted, enter the path to the directory you want to search exp(C:\Users\Desktop\logss) and provide a custom flag format or just hit enter ant let the tool use the default format.
+2-When prompted, enter the path to the directory you want to search exp(C:\Users\Desktop\logss) and provide a custom flag format or just hit enter and let the tool use the default format.

 3-The script will display any found flags in the terminal and provide a summary at the end.

-#Contributing
+## Contributing
 -Contributions to the DS_Store Flag Finder are welcome.
 To contribute:

-#License
+## License
 -Distributed under the MIT License.